-Things To Do in Villiersdorp:
+Things to Do in Villiersdorp

 Artsy folk would be pleased to know that Villiersdorp is the leader in the painting course concept, with courses running throughout the year and suited to any level of experience.
 There are over 50 artists living in the town.
 From sculptors, painters and photographers, the streets of Villiersdorp provide visitors with a showroom of local talent.
-Villiersdorp is also home to the Dagbreek Museum, built in 1845 and declared a national monument in 1994.
+Villiersdorp is also home to the Dagbreek Museum which was built in 1845 and declared a national monument in 1994.
 There is also a quirky museum housing a collection of vintage tractors, a great experience for the whole family.

 The enthusiastic residents of Villiersdorp have seen to it that their town abounds with energy and fun for the whole family with an impressive yearly calendar.
-During the summer visitors can meander through the moonlight market and buy tasty, home baked treats.
+During the summer visitors can meander through the moonlight market and buy tasty, home-baked treats.
 The Agri & Arts Festival takes place in October, pairing arts and crafts with music and decades of agricultural heritage, award-winning wines and fresh produce.
 2015 also marked the arrival of Stookfees to April’s calendar, where distilling ‘witblits’ has been brought back to life using the old traditional ovens.
-Each year, party-goers around the Western Cape flock to Villiersdorp for Synergy Live, one of the biggest outdoor music festivals in the country.
+Each year, partygoers around the Western Cape flock to Villiersdorp for Synergy Live, one of the biggest outdoor music festivals in the country.

-Award-winning wines, olives and farm style-food enveloped by natural wonder gives Villiersdorp its distinctive character while captivating visitors who might have previously overlooked this unassuming little town.
+Award-winning wines, olives and farm style-food enveloped by natural wonder give Villiersdorp its distinctive character while captivating visitors who might have previously overlooked this unassuming little town.
 Whether you’re in the mood for adventure, festivities or pure tranquillity, there is no shortage of things to do in Villiersdorp, and there’s bound to be something for the whole family to enjoy.